 - thr an instance of Thread. - pack_on_alloc whether to repack allocations when a new allocation is requested. - pack_on_free whether to repack allocations when an allocation is freed.

-array (shape, dtype, strides=None, dependencies=None)
+array (shape, dtype, strides=None, offset=0, nbytes=None, dependencies=None)

 Returns a temporary array.